-Clean and Fill Cracks: Thoroughly clean (sweep and vacuum) the concrete floor.
-This is the time to fill cracks and holes.
-Cracks and hairline cracks should be opened up with an angle grinder about 1/8" deep and all holes should be filled in with our Concrete Floor Crack and Patch Filler Paste.
+Fill Cracks and Holes: Cracks, holes and hairline cracks should be opened up with an angle grinder about 1/8" deep and all holes should be filled in with our Concrete Floor Crack and Patch Filler Paste.
+Cures after 8 hours and is ready to grind level.
 Do this before grinding the entire floor.

 Floor Resurfacing: The first priority for every job involving concrete should be to strip off whatever coating was there previously and eliminate all stains by mechanical means.
 By grinding any contaminants off the surface and providing a scratch or tooth to the surface, this is your insurance policy for a good epoxy bond to the substrate.

 TIP: A simple rule of thumb to test if your concrete surface is capable of an epoxy coating, is to drip a drop of water onto it.
 Do this in multpile areas around the room.
 If the water absorbs into the concrete, so will our water-based floor epoxy.

 For a proper bond, the surface of concrete must be opened up or roughed up to feel like 80 – 180 grit sandpaper.
 Resurfacing the floor can be accomplished with a walk-behind or handheld concrete floor grinder with a 7-inch diamond cup wheel – easily rented at a local hardware store.
 Self-leveling concrete may be needed to level low spots.
 This resurfacing profile is best accomplished through diamond grinding or shot blasting.

 Hand-held Angle Grinder: A small angle grinder and diamond cup wheel works well for grinding flush any garage floor patchwork or crack repairs, as well as grinding the areas and edges near the wall.